andrecamilo/andrecamilo/README.md

-- 🔭 I’m currently working on XP Inc.
+- 🔭 I’m currently working on XP Inc as a Senior Software Enginner.
 - 🌱 I’m currently learning Rust and Elixir, but i work with C# and Go
 - 👯 I’m looking to collaborate on Open source
 - 💬 Ask me about Software developemnt